 During the period under review, the Company sold marketable securities for gross proceeds of \$490,000 and issued 2,309,250 shares from treasury for proceeds of \$369,480 upon the exercise of warrants.
-The Company completed a surface sampling program at its Salamandra project, completed preparations to resume drilling at its La Esperanza project, and followed up to complete the definitive option agreement with Pan American and Orex on its Sandra-Escobar project and with plans for meeting the requirements to spin-off the BC projects into a new public company.
+The Company completed a surface rock sampling program at its Salamandra project, resumed drilling at its La Esperanza project before being stopped by weather, and followed up to complete the definitive option agreement with Pan American and Orex on its Sandra-Escobar project and with plans for meeting the requirements to spin-off the BC projects into a new public company.
+In July 2018, the Company sold marketable securities for gross proceeds of \$455,000.